Background to Phosphates

 • Possibly some tourism attractions

-This work includes a county-wide nutrient strategy to identify both short term solutions to help clear the current backlog of planning permissions and longer-term solutions to address the existing and future growth commitments.
+This work includes a county-wide nutrient strategy.
+This is used to identify both short term solutions to help clear the current backlog of planning permissions and longer-term solutions to address the existing and future growth commitments.

 Back to top